portworx/px-docs/portworx-flannel-userns.md

 For this guide, the Flannel 'etcd' will run in a host context.
 While Portworx can use this same etcd, in this reference architecture, we additionally show you how you can run a second etcd instance running with the Flannel SDN.

 #### Install 'etcd'
 Now we deploy etcd at the host level for the Flannel SDN service.
-For every node participating a member of the host-level 'etcd' cluster, install, configure, and deploy ‘etcd’ as follows:
+For every node participating a member of the host-level Flannel 'etcd' cluster, install, configure, and deploy ‘etcd’ as follows:

 ```
 yum -y install etcd